andriiSad/weather_app/README.md

 ### Weather App Project

-A WeatherApp project created in Flutter for Steelkiwi Flutter Internship test task.
+A WeatherApp project created in Flutter.

 ## Getting Started

-The WeatherApp contains implementation of test task provided by Steelkiwi.
-This application allows you to view information about the weather in all cities, that are present in [OpenWeather API](https://openweathermap.org/api).
+The WeatherApp allows you to view information about the weather in all cities, that are present in [OpenWeather API](https://openweathermap.org/api).

 ### How to Use